-B. Funding Policy
+Funding Policy

 Minnesota Statutes Chapter 353 sets the rates for employer and employee contributions.
-These statues are established and amended by the state legislature.
+These statutes are established and amended by the state legislature.
 The District makes annual contributions to the pension plans equal to the amount required by state statutes.
-GERF Basic Plan members and Coordinated Plan members are required to contribute 9.10% and 6.25%, respectively, of their annual covered salary in 2011.
-The Roseau River Watershed District is required to contribute the following percentages of annual covered payroll: 11.78% for Basic Plan GERF members, 7.25% for Coordinated Plan GERF members.
-The District's contributions to the Public Employees Retirement Fund for the years ending December 31, 2014, 2013 and 2012 were \$7,394, \$5,379 and \$5,276, respectively.
+GERF Basic Plan members and Coordinated Plan members are required to contribute 9.10% and 6.5%, respectively, of their annual covered salary in 2015.
+The Roseau River Watershed District is required to contribute the following percentages of annual covered payroll: 11.78% for Basic Plan GERF members, 7.5% for Coordinated Plan GERF members.
+The District's contributions to the Public Employees Retirement Fund for the years ended December 31, 2015, 2014 and 2013 were \$8,952, \$7,394 and \$5,379, respectively.
 The District's contributions were equal to the contractually required contributions for each year as set by state statute.
-Contribution rates will increase on January1, 2015 in the coordinated plan to 6,5% for members and 7.5% for employers.